UNH Law's 45th and 46th Commencement Ceremonies

 Membership rates are scaled for the first five (5) years of practice.
 After five years, alumni are charged the sole practitioner fee and may purchase individual memberships, even if they work in a firm of two or more attorneys.
 An alumni membership may not be used by anyone other than the alumnus.

 Access to the collection is always available to alumni, regardless of membership status, however, services are reserved for fee-paying members.

-For those of you taking the New Hampshire Bar, do not be concerned about the requirement asking you to submit two certified copies of your diploma.
-UNH Franklin Pierce School of Law has an agreement with the New Hampshire Supreme Court which allows us to submit two copies of our graduation list to them the week following commencement.
+If you are taking the New Hampshire Bar, do not be concerned about the requirement asking you to submit two certified copies of your diploma.
+UNH Franklin Pierce School of Law has an agreement with the New Hampshire Supreme Court which allows us to submit a copy of our graduation list to them directly, shortly following commencement.
 This takes care of the requirement if you have been conferred the degree.

-If you need any documents notarized, please see any of the following people at UNH School of Law: Lynn Blanchard, Jon R. Cavicchi, Kathy Fletcher, Linda Lee Lugg, Mary Pilkington-Casey, Christine Rousseau, Charles Temple.
+If you need any documents notarized, please see any of the following people at UNH Franklin Pierce School of Law: Jon Cavicchi, and Kathy Fletcher.